Mandy Len Catron used science to fall in love — then wrote a book about it

 The experiment was designed in a lab to create romantic love and, ultimately, it worked for Mandy and her date.
 Love and relationships are the subjects of Mandy's first book, which is called How to Fall in Love with Anyone.

 Mandy spoke to Shelagh Rogers from Vancouver.
 This interview originally aire don Jan.
 1, 2018.

 Away with clichés

 "I don't think you can fall in love with just any random person on the street.
 But what this study illustrates is that love is much more pliable than we imagine.
-We often think of it as something that happens to us, so many of our stories characterize it as this thing that happens to us – but we actually have a lot of agency in the process.
+We often think of it as something that happens to us, so many of our stories characterize it as this thing that happens to us — but we actually have a lot of agency in the process.
 I wanted to think about the role of love stories in our culture, about the gap between the ways we talk about love and how we actually practice it.
-So many of our narrative of love are pretty narrow.
+So many of our narratives of love are pretty narrow.
 I looked at everything from the neurochemistry of romantic love to sociological theories of how we tell stories and what I found is that love is very much a documented biological process.
 But we also have a lot of choice about how we spend our days and who we spend our time with."